chazsconi/chazsconi.github.io/_posts/2024-11-19-evolution-of-a-sandbox-platform.md

 ---
 layout: post
 title:  "The evolution of a sandbox platform"
-subtitle: A journey from Vagrant, through VMs and Docker to Kubernetes
+subtitle: A journey from Vagrant, through VMs and Docker to Kubernetes and AWS
 date:   2024-11-19 10:00:00 +0100
 published: true
 exclude_from_index: true